-- 1) Each written portion will be graded for completeness, grammar, spelling, and format. - 2) Each must be typed in 12 pt font and double-spaced - 3) A works cited page and parenthetical citations must follow MLA style. - 4) Each part will be returned with comments and corrections.
-Each new written part should be handed in as an addition to the previous written part (it is an ongoing research paper) with corrections made as appropriate. - 5) The works cited page will also be cumulative for parts 1 4.
+- 1) Each written portion will be graded for completeness, grammar, spelling, and format. - 2) Each must be typed in 12 pt font and double-spaced - 3) Each part will be returned with comments and corrections.
+Each new written part should be handed in as an addition to the previous written part (it is an ongoing research paper) with corrections made as appropriate. - 4) A works cited page, and parenthetical citations, must follow MLA style. - 5) The works cited page will also be cumulative for parts 1 4.
+You should aim to have no less than 4 separate sources cited.
+Cite Wikipedia if you use it, but it will not count toward your source total.
+If you do, you still need at least 4 other sources in your works cited.